argoyle/tapestry-breadcrumbs/README.md

     public class Index {

 The titleKey is the key into the message catalog that the title of the crumb should use.

-Add the BreadCrumbModule as a sub-module:

-    @SubModule({ BreadCrumbModule.class })
-    public class AppModule {

 Contribute the dispatcher to the masterDispatcher in your apps module-class: